 A full day passed and no end was in sight.
 The professor sat and leaned against the wall, exhausted, wishing he’d brought food with him, while taking a sip of water from his canteen.
 It can’t be far now.
 Tomorrow will be the day…

 Another day passed and the professor began to worry.
 Perhaps he should head back?
 But what if the chamber is around the corner?

 One more day.
 I can manage one more day without food, he told himself, while trying to determine how much water was left.
 It felt light…

 On the third day, with more of the same, the professor began to question whether he was making progress at all.
 It all looked the same, felt the same.
 Breathing through his parched throat, he felt the last drop of water on his tongue.
 He would die down here, he realised, but not before he’d found what he desired.
 Tomorrow will be the last day, in one way or another…

 The fourth day came and the professor, now too tired to move his legs, let gravity do the work for him, having the slope move him forward as he crawled on the stone floor.
 His clothes were in tatters and he’d just about given up when his body finally stopped.
-Not willing to believe it, he felt the elevation change and the floor were once again vertical.
+Not willing to believe it, he felt the elevation change and the floor were once again horizontal.
 Happy to tears, the professor reached for his flashlight, that he was barely able to lift, and pointed into the darkness of the room.